National Pollution Standards

 An opportunity to improve national air pollution standards

-Environment Ministers are due to come together in the next few months to make a decision on whether or not to vary the national air pollution standards for sulfur dioxide (SO2), nitrogen dioxide (NO2), and ozone (O3).
+Environment Ministers are due to come together in the next few months to make a decision on whether or not to vary the national air pollution standards for sulfur and nitrogen dioxides.
 This is the first time the standards have been reviewed since they were adopted in 1998.
-More than 50,000 Australians have died of exposure to air pollution since they came into force.
+More than 50,000 Australians have died from exposure to air pollution since they came into force.

-The review process involves the Environment Ministers from all nine Australian state, territory and Commonwealth governments.
-Our goal is for Ministers to set international best practice standards for ambient air concentrations of SO2 and NO2 that protect people’s health.
+The review process involves all nine state, territory and federal Environment Ministers.
+Our goal is to encourage ministers to use this opportunity to set air pollution standards that protect people’s health.

 What should our national air pollution standards look like?